-- b.
+- a.
+Refer to Chapter 3 for requirements on landscaping, fire hazard mitigation, and fuel modification, all of which affect the landscaping on site. - b.
 Landscaping (e.g., trees, shrubs, flowers, hedges, groundcover, hardscape, etc.) should be designed with equal care and attention to detail as is the design of the building, and should be complimentary and consistent with the selected architectural style, whether installed by the developer, landscape maintenance district, or homeowner. - c.
-Landscaping should comply with the City Water Efficient Landscape Ordinance. - d.
+Landscaping shall comply with the City Water Efficient Landscape Ordinance. - d.
 Landscaping should be an integral component of the overall project design. - e.
 Landscaping should provide for a balance and variety of plant selections, colors, sizes, shapes, textures, and arrangements. - f.
 Landscaping should be used to: - i.
 Frame important viewsheds or elements of the building. - ii.
 Reduce the visual impact of the building to adjacent neighbors, public street views, and other downslope residences. - iii.
 Screen outdoor service areas.